 “A mandatory type of product stewardship that includes, at a minimum, the requirement that the manufacturer’s responsibility for its product extends to post-consumer management of that product and its packaging.
 There are two related features of EPR policy: (1) shifting financial and management responsibility, with government oversight, upstream to the manufacturer and away from the public sector; and (2) providing incentives to manufacturers to incorporate environmental considerations into the design of their products and packaging.”

 Manufacturers can engage in EPR in many ways: common forms of EPR include reuse, buyback, and recycling programs.
 Currently, 116 EPR laws are in effect in the US.
-In addition to manufacturers, legislation, stewardship organizations, retailers, and government oversight are all components of an effective EPR system.
 Read more about EPR on the Product Stewardship Institute’s website.
 MassPSC accomplishes its goal of expanding EPR among Massachusetts manufacturers by sponsoring legislation and educating stakeholders.

 MassPSC focuses its efforts on several products of concern for municipalities that manage these materials at every increasing expense.
 These include paint, mattresses, e-waste, and packaging.
 Through this work, MassPSC collaborates with many partners: